diogoaurelio/schedoscopeWiki/Test-Framework.md

       //Each test case now follows the pattern of filling the input schema with data.
       //Triggering a transformation and verifying the results.
       //
-      it should "have a restaurant" in {
+      it should "load an italian restaurant" in {
         //Fill the input schema
         {
           //define which schema you're acessing.
 Make sure to enclose it in it's own scope.